THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The materiality analysis takes into account both the areas provided for in Legislative Decree 254/2016 and the characteristic aspects of the industry in which the Group operates, to the extent necessary to ensure an understanding of the Group’s activities, performance, results and impact generated by the Company itself.

-• understanding the context through an analysis of the Group’s activities, business relationships, the sustainability context in which they take place and the relevant stakeholders, with the aim of collecting the information necessary to identify actual and potential impacts.
-In addition to the internal documentation, a comparison with the reference sector was made
+understanding the context through an analysis of the Group’s activities, business relationships, the sustainability context in which they take place and the relevant stakeholders, with the aim of collecting the information necessary to identify actual and potential impacts.
+In addition to the internal documentation, a comparison with the reference sector was made;

-analysis through one-to-one interviews with the top management of both Brands, who were asked to assess the combination of the severity of the potential impact and the likelihood of occurrence of the residual risk, i.e. net of the activities implemented or planned by the Group to manage the impacts.
+assessment of the significance of the impacts identified through a quantitative and qualitative analysis through one-to-one interviews with a panel of external stakeholders, starting with the assessments gathered during interviews with members of the top management of both Brands, carried out in 2022 and confirmed in 2023, who were asked to assess the combination of the severity of the potential impact and the residual likelihood of occurrence, i.e. net of the activities implemented or planned by the Group to manage the impacts.

 The most significant impacts and the related material topics were subsequently submitted to the Board of Directors, following the assessment by the Control, Risks and Sustainability Committee, for approval for reporting purposes.